 Our Professional Land Surveying services include surveying for, and preparing FEMA Applications for flood mapping and for obtaining flood insurance.

-Navigating the requirements and forms from FEMA can be daunting for many.
-We can help to guide you through the FEMA Application process and can prepare the following FEMA applications:
+Navigating the requirements and forms from FEMA is daunting for many.
+We can help to guide you through the FEMA Application process and prepare the following FEMA applications:

 The Elevation Certificate is an important administrative tool of the National Flood Insurance Program (NFIP).
 It is to be used to provide elevation information necessary to ensure compliance with community floodplain management ordinances, to determine the proper insurance premium rate, and to support a request for a Letter of Map Amendment (LOMA) or Letter of Map Revision based on fill (LOMR-F).
 The Elevation Certificate is required in order to properly rate post-FIRM buildings.